ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 1013 > revied and mofied the error in CategoryRepository.cs

 1031 > added a new interface in the Irepository folder ISP_CALL.cs and extended IDisposable and installed nuget package for dapper.

+1039 > and implement with a new class in the repository folder.